Best Guide to E-Commerce App Development Services in 2025

 Calculate Costs and Lifetime Value

-User Acquisition Cost (CAC): This shows how much you spend to get each new user.
+User Acquisition Cost (UAC): This indicates the amount spent to acquire each new user.
 Divide your marketing costs by the number of new users.

 Customer Lifetime Value (CLTV): The total money a customer expects to spend over time.
 Compare this to the CAC to see if your app is profitable.